BigDave98/evacode/README.md

 ## **Important Note**
 I did not run the project on my local machine due to a suspicious function found in the `authMiddleware` file of the backend.
 For security reasons, I decided not to execute the system locally.
 However, most of other parts of the project were developed but not tested since i not executed the code.
+Additionally, since it is not recommended to share Google OAuth tokens publicly, I did not include my token in the project.
+You will need to provide your own Google OAuth credentials to run the authentication feature.

 ---